Rabbii96/Rabbii96/README.md

 <h3 align="left">A passionate SQA Engineer from Bangladesh</h3>

 I hold a Bachelor of Science in Computer Science and Engineering and work as a Software QA Engineer.
-I'm a quick study knowledgeable about software quality assurance, manual testing, JMeter performance testing, and ongoing tool & technology education.I Committed and achievement-oriented QA Engineer seeking a position in a vibrant and forward-thinking software company to apply analytical skills and contribute to optimal outcomes.
+I'm a quick study knowledgeable about software quality assurance, manual testing, JMeter performance testing, and ongoing tool & technology education.
+I am a committed and achievement-oriented QA Engineer seeking a position in a vibrant and forward-thinking software company where I can apply my analytical skills and contribute to optimal outcomes.

 💻 I’m an SQA Engineer

-🎯 I’m currently Working on Menual Testing
+🎯 I’m currently Working on Manual Testing

 🎯 I’m currently learning Automation Testing